Arseni1919/Simple_Implementation_of_RRT/README.md

 The `result` will contain:

 - The list of nodes representing the tree of a solution.
-You can find the path from goal to start through `parentNode`s connections.
+You can find the path from goal to start through `parentNode`'s connections.

 - Coordinates of the sampled points during the run.